-The Wind Turbine / Solar Power Generating Plant operator and the TSO shall agree a procedure for setting and changing the ramp rate control.
+The Wind Turbine/Solar Power Generating Plant operator and the TSO shall agree a procedure for setting and changing the ramp rate control.

-This section addresses KNTGC requirements for Renewable Power Plants including wind and solar.
-The Renewable Power Plant (RPP) Chapter was developed to address particular issues with variable wind and solar power plants.
+This section addresses KNTGC requirements for Variable Renewable Power Plants including wind and solar.
+The Connections - Variable Renewable Power Plant (VRPP) Chapter has been developed to address particular issues with variable wind and solar power plants.

-The RPP Chapter sets out the requirements for variable Renewable Power Plants so that they will be able to contribute to the stability of the Kenya National Transmission System.
+The VRPP Chapter sets out the requirements for variable VRPPs so that they will be able to contribute to the stability of the Kenya National Transmission System.

-The primary objective of this Renewable Power Plant Chapter is to specify minimum grid connection technical and design requirements for variable Renewable Power Plants (RPPs) connected to or seeking connection to the Kenya National Transmission System.
+The primary objective of this VRPP Chapter is to specify minimum grid connection technical and design requirements for variable VRPPs connected to or seeking connection to the Kenya National Transmission System.

-The requirements in the RPP Chapter shall apply to all variable RPPs with a design capacity of 10 MVA or larger connected or seeking connection to the Kenya National Transmission System, the Kenya National TSO, and prospective electrical Transmission Network Service Providers.
+The requirements in the VRPP Chapter shall apply to all VRPPs with a design capacity of 10 MVA or larger connected or seeking connection to the Kenya National Transmission System, the SO, and prospective electrical Transmission Network Service Providers.

-This RPP Chapter shall, at minimum, apply to the following RPP technologies:
+This VRPP Chapter shall, at minimum, apply to the following VRPP technologies:

-- a.
-Wind - b.
-Solar Photovoltaic
+- (a) Wind - (b) Solar Photovoltaic